Microsoft Fabric Architecture: A Deep Dive Into the Unified Analytics Platform

 - Dataflows Gen2 — Power Query-based transformations (low-code ETL)

-- Data pipelines — orchestration workflows similar to Azure Data Factory
+- Data pipelines — orchestration workflows compatible with Azure Data Factory

 - Copy activity — move data from 100+ source connectors into OneLake